Terms and conditions of sale and delivery

 3.1.
 Unless otherwise agreed, orders are invoiced in accordance with WordPilots’ current price list.

 3.2.
 All translations are invoiced on delivery.
-In the case of late payment, WordPilots reserves the right to charge a fee of DKK 500 for sending an overdue payment reminder.
+In the case of late payment, WordPilots reserves the right to add a 2% interest rate and charge a fee of DKK 100 for sending an overdue payment reminder.
 Three (3) payment reminders will be sent before the matter is transferred to a debt collection agency.

 4.1.
 The customer is required to check the text on receipt to confirm that the translation has been executed as desired.
 Any complaints at a later date must be submitted in writing to WordPilots with a precise indication and documentation of any alleged error.